 The accounts of the Company's international subsidiaries' financial statements which have functional currencies other than the U.S. dollar are translated into U.S. dollars using the exchange rate at the balance sheet dates for assets and liabilities and average exchange rates for the periods for revenues, expenses, gains and losses.
 Foreign currency translation adjustments are recorded as a separate component of accumulated other comprehensive loss.
-Foreign currency transaction gains and losses are included in other income (expense) in the consolidated statements of comprehensive (loss) income.
+Foreign currency translation adjustments (loss) in the consolidated statements of comprehensive (loss) income.